Champaign Centennial High School: Spring sports

+The boys tennis team won Capitol Conference and Danville District titles and placed 12th at the Illinois state championships in 1975.
+The coach was Donald Lee Shuman, originally from the small town of Morrison, Illinois, who had been Illinois state high school runner up in doubles in 1942 and a three-time letterman as a hurdler on the University of Illinois varsity track and field team.

 The girls tennis team won consecutive Illinois state championships in 1995 and 1996.

-The school's basketball team also won their first state championship game in 2009, beating Oswego 61-59.
+The school's basketball team also won their first state championship game in 2009, beating Oswego 61–59.
 They had a repeat appearance to the state championships in 2010, taking 4th place overall.

 Performance

 In 2006, the school was named as one of the top 50 high schools in Illinois, according to the Chicago Sun-Times.
 In 2006, students' ACT scores exceeded both the state and national averages by about 2 points.
 In 2007, the school's scores on the Prairie State Achievement Examination (PSAE) Reading and Math tests exceeded the state averages, with around 60-65% of students meeting or exceeding state standards.
 Currently, the school is not making Adequate Yearly Progress (AYP).